cardboard-iguana/cardboard-iguana.com/notes/netcat.md

 ### Port Scanning

 With the `-z` option, netcat will attempt to connect to all TCP ports on the targets in a sequential fashion (if no ports are specified; otherwise just to the specified port), reporting which are open.
-It’s like a simple, very slow version of Nmap!
+It's like a simple, very slow version of Nmap!

 Useful flags:

-* `-w` — set the timeout, in seconds
+* `-w` - set the timeout, in seconds
-* `-u` — try connecting over UDP rather than TCP
+* `-u` - try connecting over UDP rather than TCP

 ### Port Forwarding